Nature's Nook

-UX/UI DESIGN
+UX/UI Design

 A fully responsive website design for an outdoor retail business.
 Focuses on easy navigation and quick checkout process.

-My Role:
+My Role

-The Problem:
+The Problem

-1. Users of ecommerce websites often struggle to find products or information due to navigation that is unintuitive.
+1. Users of e-commerce websites often struggle to find products or information due to navigation that is unintuitive.

 2. Users can be deterred by lengthy or complicated checkout processes.

-The Goal:
+The Goal

 Increase user engagement and retention by making the shopping/purchasing process simple and straightforward.